derwind/GlyphsPlugins/FixTriangleErrors/README.md

 The plugin requires app version 2.4.4 (1075) or later, running on OS X 10.13.3 or later.
 (Merely I confirmed the plugin only under these conditions...)

+Also [objectsGS.py](https://github.com/schriftgestalt/Glyphs-Scripts/blob/master/objectsGS.py) must be put in the Script folder.

 ### License

 Copyright 2018 derwind